-Covid 19 coronavirus: six-month mortgage holiday for workers affected by coronavirus
+Covid-19 coronavirus: Jacinda Ardern announces mortgage holiday for affected workers in scheme with banks

 "You are literally putting those at risk who have to be there, like our hospital workers."

-You will be able to leave your house for a walk, but don't congregate, the prime Minister said.
+You will be able to leave your house for a walk, but don't congregate, the Prime Minister said.

 If you live alone, you can have contact with someone outside of your home but limit to that.